intershop/helm-charts/charts/iom/README_old.rst

 Added New Parameter-Group *spreadPods*
 ===============================================

 *spreadPods* provides an alternative or additional method to spread IOM pods over nodes.
-Contrary to *podAntiAffinity* it is possible to run more than one pod per node.
+Contrary to *podAntiAffinity*, it is possible to run more than one pod per node.
 For example, if there are two nodes and four pods, the pods are evenly spread across the nodes.
-Each node is running two pods.
+Each node runs two pods.
 Additionally, it is very easy to combine different topologies.

 Unlike *podAntiAffinity*, *spreadPods* is disabled by default.